 In conclusion, the integration of quality standards into the development and implementation of the Clinical Decision Support System (CDSS) for cancer care is paramount in ensuring the delivery of high-quality, evidence-based care to patients.
 By adhering to standards such as those set forth by the National Cancer Control Program (NCCP), the South African Nursing Council (SANC), and Evidence-Based Practice (EBP) guidelines, nurses can uphold ethical principles, promote patient-centred care, and stay informed about advancements in cancer treatment and management.

-PROBLEM
+THE PROBLEM NOTED

-Problem: Delay in diagnosing Cancer in a patient.
+Problem: Delay in diagnosing cancer in a patient.

-Nature of the Problem: The problem involves a delay in the diagnosis of cancer in a patient, which can lead to delayed initiation of treatment and potentially worsen patient outcomes.
+Nature of the problem: The problem involves a delay in the diagnosis of cancer in a patient, which can lead to delayed initiation of treatment and potentially worsen patient outcomes.
 Delays can occur at various stages, including the recognition of symptoms by the patient or healthcare provider, referral to specialists, and completion of diagnostic tests.

-Extent and Intensity of the Problem: Delay in diagnosing cancer can have a significant impact on patient health and well-being.
+Extent and intensity of the problem: A delay in diagnosing cancer can have a significant impact on patient health and well-being.
 It can lead to the progression of the disease, a need for more aggressive treatment, and a lower chance of survival.
 The problem affects not only the patient but also their family and caregivers.

-Factors/Variables Contributing to the Problem:
+Factors/variables contributing to the problem:

-Healthcare Environment: Lack of access to diagnostic tools or specialized healthcare services, long wait times for appointments or test results.
+Healthcare environment: Lack of access to diagnostic tools or specialized healthcare services, long waiting times for appointments or test results.

-Human Resources: Inadequate training or awareness among healthcare providers regarding cancer symptoms, diagnostic guidelines, or communication with patients.
+Human resources: Inadequate training or awareness among healthcare providers regarding cancer symptoms, diagnostic guidelines, or communication with patients.

-Patient Factors: Lack of awareness about cancer symptoms, fear or stigma associated with cancer, reluctance to seek medical attention.
+Patient factors: Lack of awareness about cancer symptoms, fear or stigma associated with cancer, reluctance to seek medical attention.

 Root Cause Analysis: